 One of the most important attributes (in anything in life really) is self-confidence.
 Self-confidence is a measure of your belief in yourself, and has a number of consequences in trading should you lack it.
 Essentially, being successful requires you to trust and follow your trading plan.
 If you lack self-confidence, then you are not likely to trust and follow something you have developed.

-Confident traders rely on their own methodology and not what others are saying.
+Confident traders rely on their own methodology, for example how they trade forex, and not what others are saying.
 In line with this, I think it is important to never give tips and moreso, never listen to them.

 I think the best advice when talking about trading to others is to keep your mouth shut about your own positions.